 Urology Clerkship & Electives

 The Department of Urology offers several opportunities to expose medical students to common urologic conditions and treatments.
-Dr. Gina Badalato, Assistant Professor of Urology, is the Director of Medical Student Education in the Department of Urology.
+Dr. Gina Badalato, Associate Professor of Urology, is the Vice Chair of Education & Faculty Affairs in the Department of Urology.

-During the Major Clinical Year (MCY), Columbia VP&S students participate in 1-week clerkships.
-The goal of the rotation is for students to gain an ability to recognize and diagnose common diseases of the genitourinary system through bedside teaching seminars and didactics in private practice and OR settings.
+During the Major Clinical Year (MCY), Columbia VP&S students participate in a mandatory 1-week urology clerkship.
+The goal of the rotation is for students to learn about common diseases of the genitourinary system through bedside teaching seminars, dedicated didactics, and participation in the operating room.

 4th Year Electives